user202729/plover_websocket_server/README.md

 # Plover WebSocket Server

-A WebSocket server for exposing [Plover](https://github.com/openstenoproject/plover) events.
+A WebSocket server for exposing [Plover](https://github.com/openstenoproject/plover) events and controlling Plover from an external program.

 This is currently under development and has the following known issues / limitations: